bemineni/edm/docs/index.md

 Parameter
 - settings - Dictionary with elasticsearch connections details
   * 'elasticsearch_hosts' : array of Elasticsearch hosts [localhost, localhost:443, 16.74.45.322]
-- defualt_index - Default index to store documents.
-If not specified, then add, remove and update input need to mention the index details.
+- default_index - Default index to store documents.
+If not specified, then add, remove and update input need to mention the index details. **In 6.x there should always be one mapping type in a single index**.

 ```python
 from eldam.elasticdatamanger import ElasticDataManager